New American Bible Revised Edition: Completion and use

-In January 2011, the USCCB announced that the fourth edition of the NAB would be published on March 9 of that year.
-To be known as the "New American Bible, Revised Edition" or NABRE, the fourth edition of the NAB includes the newly revised Old Testament and re-revised Psalms, and the revised New Testament from the 1986 second edition.
 While the NABRE represents a revision of the NAB towards conformity towards Liturgiam Authenticam, there have not been any announced plans to use the NABRE for the lectionary in the United States.
 The USCCB announced the approval is for "private use and study" while Masses will continue to use a lectionary taken from "an earlier, modified version of the NAB translation."

 The release garnered widespread press coverage by national news sources such as NPR and USA Today.

 Future editions

 In 2012, the USCCB "announced a plan to revise the New Testament of the New American Bible Revised Edition so a single version can be used for individual prayer, catechesis and liturgy."
 After they developed a plan and budget for the revision project, work began in 2013 with the creation of an editorial board made up of five people from the Catholic Biblical Association (CBA).
-On November 11, 2025, it was announced that the revised translation would be published on Ash Wednesday, February 10, 2027 with a new name, The Catholic American Bible (CAB).
+On November 11, 2025, it was announced that the revised translation would be published on Ash Wednesday, February 10, 2027, with a new name, the Catholic American Bible (CAB).